Position: Use Sparse Autoencoders to Discover Unknowns: Introduction

 Consider the tasks where \textit{negative} results have been shown.
 Concept detection involves detecting a known, prespecified concept (``Does this text mention dogs?'').
 Model steering involves steering a model to exhibit a specified concept (``Make outputs less sycophantic.'').
 Another negative result involves concept unlearning \citep{farrell2024applying} (``Unlearn knowledge about concepts related to biosecurity.'').
 In these tasks, concepts are \textit{inputs}---known beforehand.

 Now consider the tasks where \textit{positive} results have been shown.
 Hypothesis generation involves finding concepts that predict a target variable (``What concepts predict engagement of news headlines?'').
 Biology of LLMs involves finding concepts that LLMs represent when generating text (``What concepts does an LLM represent when doing addition?'').
-In both tasks, concepts are \textit{outputs}---unknown beforehand.
+In both tasks, concepts are \textit{outputs}---unknown beforehand. \footnote{When we say ``unknown'' concept, we mean that the researcher or practitioner cannot specify the particular concept that answers their question.
+This concept (once revealed to the researcher) may be well understood.
+For example, a researcher may be very familiar with the concept of ``surprise,'' but did not know beforehand that this concept predicted an outcome of interest (e.g., number of clicks on a headlines).
+Furthermore, the concept also may be stored in language model representations; therefore, the primary task is to uncover the right concepts—a task we argue SAEs are well-equipped to do.}

-So while SAEs have been shown to underperform baselines when acting on known concepts, SAEs remain promising and underexplored tools for discovering unknown concepts.
-By enumerating concepts in an unsupervised manner (by essentially learning \textit{interpretable} text embeddings), SAEs allow for the discovery of concepts that fit desired criteria.
+So even given results showing that SAEs underperform baselines when acting on known concepts, SAEs remain promising and underexplored tools for discovering unknown concepts.
+By enumerating concepts in an unsupervised manner, SAEs allow for the discovery of concepts that fit desired criteria.
 We outline how SAEs---as a tool for generating unknown concepts---can be used to advance research in (i) ML interpretability, explainability, fairness, auditing, and safety, and (ii) discovery in the social and health sciences.
 For example, in ML fairness and auditing, researchers can use SAEs to discover previously unknown concepts that bias model outputs.
 In the health sciences, researchers can use SAEs to discover previously unknown concepts that predict health outcomes, or to discover spurious correlations in existing predictive models.

+(On the other hand, we do not intend to suggest that SAEs do not also have potential in the \textit{known concepts} regime.
+There are increasingly positive results in this setting compared to baselines \citep{cywinski2025saeuron, arad2025saes}, especially when considering cost and efficiency \citep{nguyen2025deploying}.
+Our paper focuses on establishing how SAEs are particularly useful in the \textit{unknown concepts} regime, and that negative results in the \textit{known concepts} regime need not dissuade researchers from exploring the use of SAEs.)

 \paragraph{Paper structure.} Section 2 serves as a primer on SAEs (which can be readily skipped by readers familiar with SAEs).
 Section 3 shows that negative SAE results pertain to tasks that act on known concepts.
 Section 4 surveys recent positive results, showing that these papers use SAEs to discover unknown concepts.
 Section 5 then explores use cases for SAEs in different research areas.